Sophie Gray: Final years

 During her final years, Gray spent much of her time alone with Beatrix, mostly living between Dundee and Paris.
 In 1880 Millais painted a final portrait of her, which was exhibited at the new Grosvenor Gallery.
 Mary Lutyens wrote of it that Millais "perhaps more than anyone, knew the secrets of Sophie's short life, and in her hauntingly sad expression portrayed an old sadness of his own."
-The portrait hung in Effie and John Everett Millais's house at Palace Gate, London, and remains in the family.
+The portrait hung in Effie and John Everett Millais' house at Palace Gate, London, and remains in the family.

 By the 1880s Gray had become increasingly emaciated (the effects largely hidden from others by the weight of late Victorian clothing), and in 1882 returned to the care of Tuke.
 She died on 15 March 1882, aged 38.
 Tuke gave the cause of death as exhaustion and "atrophy of nervous system, 17 years."
 Rumours that Gray died of suicide have never been substantiated.

 Millais painted a portrait of Gray's daughter, Beatrix Caird, in 1879, but she died in 1888 at age 13.
 James Caird subsequently used his wealth to support Ernest Shackleton's Trans-Antarctic expedition of 1914–1917, and was a significant benefactor to the city of Dundee.
 He became a baronet in 1913.
 (Note: As a result, both Effie and Sophie Gray married men who received baronetcies, Millais having been granted his in 1885 (in Effie's lifetime).)